-Parents are always involved in any decision to involve specialists.
+Parents and carers are always involved in any decision to involve specialists.
 We may involve specialists at any point to offer advice on early identification of SEN and effective support and interventions.

-We work with parents and agencies to consider a range of evidence-based and effective teaching approaches, appropriate equipment, strategies and interventions to support the child's progress.
-Together, we agree the needs of the child, responsibilities and the outcomes to be achieved through the support, including a date by which it is reviewed.
-Records of involvement of specialists are kept and shared with parents and teaching staff.

-Where a child is looked after by Local Authority, we will work closely with other relevant professionals involved in the child's life as a consequence of being looked after.
+We work with parents, carers and agencies to consider a range of evidence-based and effective teaching approaches, appropriate equipment, strategies and are kept and shared with parents, carers and teaching staff.
+Where a child is looked after by local authority, we will work closely with other relevant professionals involved in the child's life as a consequence of being looked after.

-We work closely with the Local Authority's Education Division and other providers to agree the range of local services and clear arrangements for making appropriate requests.
+We work closely with the local authority's Education Division and other providers to agree the range of local services and clear arrangements for making appropriate requests.
 Some services may be commissioned directly.
 We have access to a range of outside agencies for additional support.
 Agencies we are currently working with include: